sustrik/250bpm/blog:163/blog.md

 To understand the complexity of the task consider how the selecting of a new councilor looks like.
 Not only are they expected to be from a specific political party, so that the existing balance of power is preserved.
 Balance between language regions is also important.
 Typically, at least two councilors are from either French or Italian speaking regions.
 The most populous cantons (Zurich, Bern and either Geneva or Vaud) tend to get one seat in the Federal Council each.
 At the time there was also a rule that there should be no more than one councilor from any particular canton.
 He or she should also, in the words of historian Urs Altermatt, be "cut out of average wood," i.e. they should not stand out too much.
 Finally, given that absolute majority of the Unified General Assembly (both chambers of the parliament) is needed to vote them in, they must be acceptable not only within their own party, but for the other parties as well.

 The list or requirements sounds crazy.
 Finding even a single councilor would be hard.
-Luckily though, candidate doesn't have to be a member of parliament.
+Luckily though, the candidate doesn't have to be a member of parliament.
 Every Swiss citizen is eligible, so there's a huge pool to draw from.
 Still, the complexity of finding a suitable person may be one of the reasons why the councilors are, if they don't choose to resign themselves, almost always re-elected.
 In fact, there's a strong taboo against removing an incumbent federal councilor.
 It ever happened four times.
 Twice in 19th century, never in 20th century and twice in 21st century.
 As a consequence, federal councilor spends on average ten years in the office.

 Given these circumstances and the fact that Social Democrats adopted "two or nothing" motto, any attempt to change the composition of the Federal Council was a long project, requiring long-term trust between political rivals.
 Rosenberg also had to fight opposition within CVP, where a strong faction wanted to give Social Democrats at most one seat.